-1 Central Department of Hydrology and Meteorology, Tribhuvan University, Kirtipur, Kathmandu 44618, Nepal 2 Kathmandu Center for Research and Education, Chinese Academy of Sciences-Tribhuvan University (KCRE), Kathmandu 44618, Nepal
+Central Department of Hydrology and Meteorology, Tribhuvan University, Kirtipur, Kathmandu 44618, Nepal Kathmandu Center for Research and Education, Chinese Academy of Sciences-Tribhuvan University (KCRE), Kathmandu 44618, Nepal

-3 Department of Environmental Science, Tribhuvan University, Bagmati, 44618, Nepal
+Department of Environmental Science, Tribhuvan University, Bagmati, 44618, Nepal

-4 Land Surface Processes and Global Change Research Group, Institute of Geographical Sciences and Natural Resources Research, Chinese Academy of Sciences, Beijing 100101 China
+Land Surface Processes and Global Change Research Group, Institute of Geographical Sciences and Natural Resources Research, Chinese Academy of Sciences, Beijing 100101 China

-Correspondence: madan.sigdel@cdhm.tu.edu.np
+\Correspondence: madan.sigdel@cdhm.tu.edu.np

-Received: 4 January 2024; Revised: 2 February 2024; Accepted: 1 March 2024; Published: 12 April 2024
+Received: 13 June 2024; Revised: 12 August 2024; Accepted: 20 August 2024; Published: 2 September 2024

-Abstract: Drought identification is crucial for different environmental and ecological consideration.
-This study observed the spatial and temporal variation of drought based on satellite-derived vegetation condition index (VCI) on different time scales i.e. Winter, Pre-monsoon and Annual compared with remotely sensed Land Surface Temperature (LST) and precipitation.
-MODIS NDVI product, LST and meteorological stations data for rainfall were used.
-VCI was used to classify drought.
-The Pearson correlation between VCI with LST and precipitation was conducted.
-The results shows that severe drought was detected in 2001 in winter and pre-monsoon season and also in 2006 during pre-monsoon season.
-No severe drought was detected on the annual time scale but normal droughts were found in several years.
-The VCI trends has increased at the rate of 1.29 yr-1, 1.52 yr-1 and 1.72 yr-1 for annual, winter and pre-monsoon respectively.
-Conversely, the LST decreased at the rate of 0.007 yr-1, 0.044 yr-1 and 0.028 yr-1 during annual, winter and pre-monsoon.
-These increased VCI and decreased LST indicates decreases in drought trends in an annual scale.
-The positively increased Anomaly of VCI (AVCI) indicates a better vegetation growth under moist soil condition.
-The VCI was also linked with precipitation showing positive correlation on annual and pre-monsoon time scale but negative correlation with winter season.
-The scale but negative correlation on annual and pre-monsoon time scale but negative correlation with winter season.
-The scale but negative correlation between LST and VCI was negative in all time scales and more significant during pre-monsoon and winter season.
-This study helps to understand vegetation-based drought and its relation with temperature and precipitation in the Koshi basin in Nepal.
+Abstract: Drought identification is crucial for various environmental and ecological considerations.
+This study observed the spatial and temporal variations of drought based on the satellite-derived Vegetation Condition Index (VCI) across different time scales-i.e., winter, pre-monsoon, and annual-compared with remotely sensed Land Surface Temperature (LST) and precipitation.
+MODIS NDVI products, LST, and meteorological station data for rainfall were used.
+VCI was employed to classify drought conditions.
+Pearson correlation analysis was conducted between VCI and both LST and precipitation.
+The results show that severe drought was detected in 2001 during the winter and pre-monsoon seasons, and also in 2006 during the pre-monsoon season.
+No severe drought was observed on the annual time scale, although moderate droughts occurred in several years.
+The VCI trends increased at rates of 1.29 yr-1, 1.52 yr-1, and 1.72 yr-1 for the annual, winter, and pre-monsoon periods, respectively.
+Conversely, LST decreased at rates of 0.007 yr-1, 0.044 yr-1, and 0.028 yr-1 during the same periods.
+The increased VCI and decreased LST indicate a declining trend in drought severity on a yearly scale.
+The positively increasing Anomaly of VCI (AVCI) suggests improved vegetation growth under moist soil conditions.
+VCI was also positively correlated with precipitation on the annual and pre-monsoon time scales, but negatively correlated during the winter season.
+The correlation between LST and VCI was negative across all time scales and was more significant during the pre-monsoon and winter seasons.
+This study contributes to understanding vegetation-based drought and its relationship with temperature and precipitation in the Koshi Basin, Nepal.

 Keywords: Vegetation Condition Index; Land Surface Temperature; Precipitation; Drought; Koshi River Basin ment.
 Generally, drought is categorized into four major types according to different types of water deficits which are: meteorological droughts, Agricultural droughts, hydrological droughts and ecological droughts [1].
 Among these types, agricultural drought is simply characterized by the lack of moisture in soil that effects the crop yield as well as vege-tation growth [2].
 It is considered as natural disaster which plays a vital role in economics for agrarian countries like Nepal, India where 68% of people are totally dependent on agricultural production [3].
 Different techniques have been developed to calculate indices for drought monitoring using different climatic parameters such as precipitation, temperature and evaporation [4].
 Remote sensing is obviously a useful tool for monitoring drought.
-Normalized Difference Vegetation Index (NDVI)[5], Temperature Vegetation Drought Index (TDVI) [6], Vegetation Condition Index (VCI)[7], Vegetation Health Index (VHI), Absolute Normalized Difference Vegetation Index (ADVI), Standardized Vegetation Index (SVI) are RS-based vegetation drought indices.
+Normalized Difference Vegetation Index (NDVI)[5], Temperature Vegetation Drought Index (TDVI) [6], Vegetation Condition Index (VCI) [7], Vegetation Health Index (VHI), Absolute Normalized Difference Vegetation Index (ADVI), Standardized Vegetation Index (SVI) are RS-based vegetation drought indices.
 NDVI is the most popular index used across the world to determine the fluctuation in greenness of plant in a spatial and temporal scale throughout the time span [4].
 VCI is the NDVI derived vegetation condition index [8].